10 Surprising Health Benefits and Uses of Sabja Seeds (Basil Seeds) for Hair, Skin and Weight Loss

 Side-effects

-• It shouldn’t be taken by children and elderly people as these seeds may choke the digestive system because of its huge expansion features.
+• Children and older adults shouldn’t take it, as these seeds may choke the digestive system because of their vast expansion features.

-• The pregnant mother should strictly avoid these as it lowers down the estrogen level.
+• The pregnant mother should strictly avoid these as it lowers estrogen levels.

 30 thoughts on “10 Surprising Health Benefits and Uses of Sabja Seeds (Basil Seeds) for Hair, Skin and Weight Loss”